Sublattice magnetizations of ultrathin ferrimagnetic lamellar nanostructures between cobalt leads: Sublattice magnetizations of the alloy layered ferrimagnetic nanostructures between cobalt leads

 \subsection{Alloy layered\, $[Co_{0.53}Gd_{0.47}]_{\ell^{\prime}} [Co]_\ell [Co_{0.53}Gd_{0.47}]_{\ell^{\prime}}$\, ferrimagnetic nanostructure between cobalt leads}

 This alloy layered magnetic nanostructure between cobalt leads, at the characteristic eutectic concentration $c = 0.47$, is particularly interesting since $Co/Gd$ magnetic multilayers at the same composition have been reported to be very stable, \cite{Andres08}.
-We have applied hence the EFT - MFT model analysis to calculate the spin variables $\sigma_{Co}^{(n^{\prime})}$ and $\sigma_{Gd}^{(n^{\prime})}$, and the effective magnetic moments per site, for the individual hcp basal planes of the corresponding layered ferrimagnetic nanostructures between cobalt leads, as a function of temperature, eutectic concentration, and thicknesses $\ell$ = 2 and 3.
+We have applied hence the EFT - MFT model approach to deduce the spin variables $\sigma_{Co}^{(n^{\prime})}$ and $\sigma_{Gd}^{(n^{\prime})}$, and the effective magnetic moments per site, for the individual hcp basal planes of layered ferrimagnetic nanostructures between cobalt leads, as a function of temperature, eutectic concentration, and thicknesses $\ell$ = 2 and 3.
 The integer $n^{\prime}$ numbers the hcp planes from 1 to 6 for $\ell=2$, and from 1 to 9 for $\ell=3$.

-The calculated effective magnetic moments per site in units of Bohr magnetons for the alloyed nominal 1st, ${n^{\prime}}$ = 1, and 2nd, ${n^{\prime}}$ = 2, hcp basal planes for the alloy layered ferrimagnetic nanostructures $[Co_{0.53}Gd_{0.47}]_2 [Co]_2 [Co_{0.53}Gd_{0.47}]_2$\ and $[Co_{0.53}Gd_{0.47}]_3 [Co]_3 [Co_{0.53}Gd_{0.47}]_3$\, are presented in Fig.\ref{222333Mmomentpersite1}.
-It is observed that the computed effective magnetic moments per site as a function of temperature on the nominal ${n^{\prime}}$ = 1 hcp basal planes do not vary significantly with increasing nanostructure thickness, see Fig.\ref{222333Mmomentpersite1}(a).
+The effective magnetic moments per site calculated in the units of Bohr magnetons for the alloyed nominal 1st, ${n^{\prime}}$ = 1, and 2nd, ${n^{\prime}}$ = 2, hcp basal planes for the alloy layered ferrimagnetic nanostructures $[Co_{0.53}Gd_{0.47}]_2 [Co]_2 [Co_{0.53}Gd_{0.47}]_2$\ and $[Co_{0.53}Gd_{0.47}]_3 [Co]_3 [Co_{0.53}Gd_{0.47}]_3$\, are presented in Fig.\ref{222333Mmomentpersite1}.
+It is observed that the computed effective magnetic moments per site as a function of temperature on the nominal ${n^{\prime}}$ = 1 hcp basal planes do not vary significantly with increased thickness of nanostructure, see Fig.\ref{222333Mmomentpersite1}(a).
 This can be understood clearly since the corresponding matrix elements in Eq.(\ref{nonlineareq333}) do not change significantly with increasing thickness.
 In contrast, it is observed that the effective magnetic moments per site on the nominal ${n^{\prime}}$ = 2 hcp basal planes do vary significantly with increasing thickness, see Fig.\ref{222333Mmomentpersite1}(b).
 This is expected physically owing to the changes of the corresponding effective molecular fields for $Co$ and $Gd$ sites.
 The observed variations start at $\approx$15 meV and persist for higher temperatures, including room temperature $\approx$26 meV.